-Coach Calvin Cupp is in his twenty-first year heading up Shocker Rowing.
+Coach Calvin Cupp is in his twenty-third year heading up Shocker Rowing.
 His tenure at the helm of Shocker Rowing is the longest of any coach in the history of the program.

 Since the inception of the American Collegiate Rowing Association (ACRA) national championship in 2008, he has coached twenty-three All American, fifty-seven All Regional and fifty-seven All Academic selected athletes.